braksator/webarchiver/README.md

 [directives in php.ini](http://php.net/manual/en/ini.core.php) then overriding the functions *append*, *prepend*, and perhaps *createVarFile* in this module to work with your system.

-Note: Further deduplication can happen to already deduplicated data, in this case the replacement will be considered in its 6+ form even if it is an adjacent replacement.
+Note: Further deduplication can happen that includes already deduplicated data, in this case replacements will be considered in their 6+ form even if they are adjacent replacements.
 This behavior seems desirable to me.

 Due to the overhead it is advisable to not choose a particularly small value for *options.dedupe.minSaving*.
 Setting *options.dedupe.minLength* to higher values will also speed up the algorithm, whereas using 0 will automatically